|

 (wayfarers-1-1955-1031.1200) Life On Yorkshire Avenue, Pasadena

-Maybelle kept the home going, seeing that the family was cared for, and there were two more children added to the family, Susan Marie and Robert Joseph who increased in number to eight children.
+Maybelle kept the home going, seeing that the family was cared for, and later, there were two more children added to the family, Susan Marie was next, born in November 1961 and only fifteen months later Robert Joseph came home from the hospital in December 1963, at which time increased in number to eight children and our family to ten persons.

 Also, Maybelle was very religious and reared her children in the Catholic church, requiring all of us to attend every Sunday meeting as well as the Saturday morning Catechism classes.